datalowe/text-editor-angular/README.md

 Once you've run `ng build`, you can either serve the files in `dist/text-editor`, or you can build a Docker image using this directory's Dockerfile by running eg `sudo docker build -t text-editor-angular`.
 This image can then be used to generate Docker containers which use [nginx](https://nginx.org/) to serve the application on (container) port 80.
 To make the app available on the host computer ('localhost'), on say port 5555 you can run something like `docker run -p 5555:80 -d --name texted-angular text-editor-angular`.

-__note__ that if you want to use a reverse proxy with the Docker container, and in many other situations, you might need to add the `--deploy-url` (for changing generated asset URL's) and/or `--base-href` (for changing routing URL's) flags to the `ng build` command.
+__Note__ that if you want to use a reverse proxy with the Docker container, and in many other situations, you might need to add the `--deploy-url` (for changing generated asset URL's) and/or `--base-href` (for changing routing URL's) flags to the `ng build` command.
 For more information, please see the official [Angular docs on deployment](https://angular.io/guide/deployment#the-deploy-url).

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.